egillespie/guest-writing/unodeuce/2016-08-09-lansing-board-game-scene.md

 ## Where to Buy

-When you want to find a new board game, miniatures, role playing books, or other gaming supplies, the place to go is usually a comic book store.
+When you want to find a new board game, miniatures, roleplaying books, or other gaming supplies, the place to go is usually a comic book store.
 Here are some of the Lansing area's comic shops that also have a solid selection of games:

 1. **[Summit Comics and Games][3]** has a huge selection of board games.
 They have more space dedicated to gaming than to comics even.
 They also have a sort-of-but-not-really hidden back room where games can be played.
-2. **[Fortress Comics and Games][4]** sells comics and board games, but where they really shine is war gaming.
+2. **[Fortress Comics and Games][4]** sells comics and board games, but where they really shine is wargaming.
 If painting minis and constructing terrain to hold tiny epic battles, visit this shop.
 3. **[Hollow Mountain Comics and Games][5]** is the newest shop, but they have an eclectic mix of board games.
 If you want to pick up a fun, new game that hasn't received a lot of attention, start here.
 4. **[Just 4 Fun Hobbies and Comics][6]** probably caters to the widest variety of hobbyist.
 They've got comics, board games, and all sorts of supplies for making terrain, painting, and making hobby trains and models.

 There is such a thing as a dedicated game store and Lansing has 'em.
 If you know you want games and nothing but, check out these friendly local game shops (FLGS):

-1. **[Evolution Games][7]** has big selection of pretty much everything.
-Whether you're looking for board games, card games, role playing, war gaming, or painting/terrain supplies, there's a good chance you can find something here.
+1. **[Evolution Games][7]** has a big selection of pretty much everything.
+Whether you're looking for board games, card games, roleplaying, wargaming, or painting/terrain supplies, there's a good chance you can find something here.
 2. **[AFK Games][8]**.
 AFK has a selection of board games, collectible card games, minis, paints, and space to play.
 If you want to ogle some pre-painted miniatures, you can find do that at AFK, too.

-Since board games have become so popular, book stores have started selling them.
+Since board games have become so popular, bookstores have started selling them.
 Both [Schuler Books][9] and [Barnes and Noble][10] have pretty good selections of the more popular (and usually beginner-friendly) hobby board games.

 ![][25]